 - Trigger Events and Anniversaries

-The second day of this training is a consultative process where the trainer/consultant helps the organization or community work to develop their customized team and plan.
+Our consultant can help your organization or community work to develop their customized team and plan.
 CTRI will develop a concise report of the work done and decisions made.
+Learn more here.

 This is an intermediate level workshop intended for school personnel, social service and health care professionals, social workers managers, human resource professionals, and anyone seeking a better understanding of ways to respond to tragic events.